How to Erase Startup Disk on macOS Ventura?

 Once you've finished transferring everything to your new Mac or performing the last backup to ensure the safety of your data, you should wipe your old Mac clean.
 You should start by logging out of every Account you have.
 This method used to be handled through iTunes, but now three separate apps (Music, TV, and Books) must be signed out of separately.
 Launch one of these programs, then navigate to Account > Authorizations > Deauthorize This Computer.
 Enter the ID and password, and then click Deauthorize.

-The next step is to log out of iCloud and disable Find My Mac.
-To disable Find My Mac, select iCloud in System Preferences > Apple ID on the left side of the screen.
-Then, select Overview from the sidebar to the left, and finally, the Sign-Out link.
+The next step is to log out of iCloud , select System Settings > Apple ID on the left side of the screen.
+Scroll down to the bottom and click the Sign-Out button.

 You must log out of Messages at this point.
-Launch the app, navigate to Messages > Preferences, select the iMessage tab, and click Sign Out to sign out of iMessage.
+Launch the app, navigate to Messages > Settings, select the iMessage tab, and click Sign Out to sign out of iMessage.

-Enter macOS Recovery mode to erase startup disk on Mac:
+Step 3.
+Enter macOS Recovery mode to erase startup disk:

 If asked, select a user you know the password for, then enter their administrator password.